Nearby Attractions to Lehigh Gorge State Park

 Lehigh Gorge State Park and nearby Hickory Run State Park are featured in a unique auto tour entitled Exploring Audubon's Lehigh.
 The tour focuses on famed naturalist John James Audubon’s 1829 visit to the Rockport area of the Lehigh River Valley and looks at the valley’s natural and historical landscapes.

-Brochures and CDs are available at several locations along the 53-mile route.
+Brochures and CDs are available through the Delaware and Lehigh National Heritage Corridor.
+You can purchase the Exploring Audubon’s Lehigh guide online.
 Signs mark the route and identify tour stops.
-The tour begins in either Jim Thorpe at the Old Maunch Chunk Landing, or in White Haven at the Lehigh Canal Depot.
+The tour begins in either Jim Thorpe at the train station or in White Haven at the Lehigh Canal Depot.

 Pennsylvania Heritage Areas